-17 Different Types of Indoor Palm Trees
+17 Different Types of Indoor Palm Trees (With Pictures)

 The beauty of palm trees is undeniable, with their large fan leaves and slender shape.
 They represent tropical climates with their association with paradise.
 There’s a lot of diversity within the Arecaceae family, with 2,600 species.
 Only 130 palms venture north of these areas.
 Many species get quite tall at heights topping 60 feet or more.

 Some of these species can also do well in gardens in the appropriate hardiness zone.
 Even if you live in a temperate climate, you might be able to take the plants inside during the colder months of the year.
 However, it’s essential to provide the palm with the conditions it prefers to ensure that it survives.
 Of course, availability varies with these indoor plants, but you have plenty of choices.
 This article goes over 17 different types of palm trees that will do well indoors.

 The 17 Different Types of Indoor Palm Trees